HOW BRITISH AND AMERICAN BOILER ROOMS SCAMMED AUSTRALIA

 They were also very unlikely kidnappers but whereas the police kidnappers were sentenced to 12 years the McClearys got 18.

-In these letters smuggled out of Klong Prem Prison to journalist Andrew Drummond the brothers say they want to give a press conference in Australia to reveal how victims there were duped out of their cash.
+In these letters smuggled out of Klong Prem Prison the brothers say they want to give a press conference in Australia to reveal how victims there were duped out of their cash.

-This is a clear reference to the Brinton Group, International Asset Management, the Sigama Group and others, which were raided by Thai Police, with Australian Federal Police, with an FBI presence in 2001 at Bangkok City Tower and other locations.
+This is a may be a reference to the Brinton Group, International Asset Management, the Sigama Group and others, which were raided by Thai Police, with Australian Federal Police, with an FBI presence in 2001 at Bangkok City Tower and other locations (It's accepted that the Brinton Group frauds took some AU$400 million from Australian victims) - but more likely another group who were targetting Australia.

 A number of ‘loaders’ were deported and the bosses, the principal of which was Irishman John Kealy, now of the Dubliner bar and guesthouse in Sukhumvit Soi 33/1 in Bangkok, were merely fined for breaking Security Exchange Commission Regulations.